Baseball field: Baselines

-Baselines are straight lines between two adjacent bases.
+Baselines are straight lines between two adjacent bases normally made of chalk.
 Physical baselines are not drawn between first and second or second and third bases; the foul lines serve to mark the baseline between home plate and first base, and between third base and home.

 Running baseline

 Generally, baserunners are not required to follow the baseline.
 A baserunner seeking to advance more than one base typically "rounds" the base, following a more circular path.
 However, a runner's left-right motion is constrained when the defense tries to tag him.
-At the moment the defense begins the attempt, the baserunner's running baseline is established as a direct line from their current position to the base they are trying for.
+At the moment the defense begins the attempt, the baserunner's running baseline is established as a direct line from his current position to the base he is trying for.
 A runner straying more than 3 ft away from this baseline to avoid a tag may be called out.

 Running lane

 Beginning halfway between home and first base, and ending at first base, there is a second chalk line to the right of the foul line.
-This second line and the part of the foul line it runs parallel to, form the running lane that defines the path in which a batter-runner must run as they are advancing to first base.
+This second line and the part of the foul line it runs parallel to, form the running lane that defines the path in which a batter-runner must run as he is advancing to first base.
 Rule 6.05(k) of the Official Baseball Rules states that if a batter-runner running to first base runs outside the running lane, and "in doing so" interferes with the fielder taking the throw at first, then the batter-runner is automatically out.
 First base itself is not located in the running lane, but Rule 6.05 lets the batter-runner leave the running lane "by means of a step, stride or slide in the immediate vicinity of first base" to step on first base.